The families of visitors are welcome to come to OIST!

 Of course, OIST will try to help with visa procedures for your family and other logistics.
 In most cases, OIST may be able to provide support with airfare for children of elementary school age or younger - please contact us to check the details.
 It is currently not possible to cover accommodation costs incurred by visitors' families, thus visitors will need to pay for the cost difference of larger rooms (deducted from the per diem).

 For visitors staying over three month, the children's health insurance and regular healthcare costs are free.
-There is also a child support payment of about 100 USD per month from the Japanese government.
+There is also a child support payment of about 100 USD per month from the Japanese government which visitors can usually receive.

 Visitors with children under 6 years old can enroll their children to the Child Development Center (CDC), depending on availability of care.
 Please let us know prior to your visit if you need childcare, and we will tell you how to apply to the CDC yourself (required for data protection reasons).